jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ### Quick Filter

-Quick filter property is deprecated in gridOptions - `gridOptions.floatingFilter` - you have to specify it at column level.
+The `floatingFilter` property is deprecated in gridOptions - `gridOptions.floatingFilter` - you now have to specify it at column level (or in a default column definition).

+Consequently, AdapTable will only show the Quick Filter bar if at least one column has this set to true - and will activate it only for those columns.

 ### Themes